mab923/finalteamproject/index.md

  Plot #5
  <img src="pics/p5.png?raw=true"/>
  From this plot we are able to analyze the impact of the negative and postive rates on the returns of VBLIX

+ ## Analysis

+## Summary

+Our hypothesis was both challenged and supported by our findings in this project.
+The correlation matrix offered some support to our hypothesis but also was surprising with its correlation of the S&P 500 returns.
+Similarly, the return graphs showed some semblance of a pattern with returns and rates, but not necessarily the one that we predicted.
+We suspect that more variables and indexes would have to be chosen for the experiment to show some real results if it were to be done again.

 ## About the team